Sai Kung & Clearwater Bay Magazine: History

 Sai Kung & Clearwater Bay Magazine was founded by Tom Hilditch.
 The first issue was called simply Sai Kung Magazine, and was published in October 2009 by local private company, Hong Kong Living Ltd. It had 36 pages.
 In January 2010 the title was changed to "Sai Kung & Clearwater Bay Magazine".
 In June 2010 the magazine had 60 pages.
 In 2019, the magazine celebrated 10 years of business.

 Distribution

 Sai Kung & Clearwater Bay Magazine is distributed free at around 100 venues including restaurants, bars, coffee shops, bookshops, country clubs, private residential complexes and international schools.
 Piles of Sai Kung Magazine displayed in acrylic stands are a common sight in Sai Kung bars, restaurants and country clubs in the early days of each month.

 Readership

 The magazine prints 10,000 copies per month and claims around 31,000 readers per month.

 According to a survey conducted by Sai Kung & Clearwater Bay Magazine in 2010, 88% of the readers are holders of at least one university degree and 80% earn more than HK$100,000 per month.
 78% have children of school age.
 (Source: Sai Kung & Clearwater Bay Readership Survey).

 Contents

-Sai Kung Magazine usually contains lifestyle features about local events, dining, property, boating, hiking, parenting and local environment issues.--> The main sections that appear regularly in the magazine are:
+Sai Kung Magazine usually contains lifestyle features about local events, dining, property, boating, hiking, parenting and local environment issues.